421p/tod-bot/README.md

 2) .window <boss> (alias: .w)
 - Shows last ToD and window start/end for the boss.
 - Examples:
-  - .window baium
+  - .window behemoth
-  - .w zaken
+  - .w hellman

 3) .del <boss>
 - Deletes the stored ToD.
-- Example: .del orfen
+- Example: .del icarus

 4) .list (aliases: .ls, .all, .список)
 - Lists bosses for the current channel whose window has not yet closed.